Labour mobility and skills intelligence

 Plan labour corridors before shortages become crises.

-ForeSkill helps institutions forecast occupational shortages, compare skills across countries, and design evidence-based labour mobility corridors — with data that is traceable to its source.
+ForeSkill helps institutions organize labour mobility pathways — starting from forecasting occupational shortages, comparing skills across countries, and designing evidence-based corridors — with data that is traceable to its source.

-Co-developed by IZILab and Pathways International — calibrated in the Turin and Piedmont institutional context.
+Co-developed by IZILab, Pathways International and Migration AI Studio — in partnership with People Gateway, calibrated in the Turin and Piedmont institutional context.

 The problem